-Students receive training according to the provincial Apprenticeship curriculum, as established by the Industry Training Authority of British Columbia, pertinent to the Apprenticeship level in which the student is enrolled.
-Upon successful completion of all four levels and appropriate time in the trade, the student may be eligible to write the Inter-Provincial exam in Electrician.
+Students will receive provincial apprenticeship curriculum pertinent to the apprenticeship level in which they are enrolled.
+Upon successful completion of all four levels and appropriate time in the trade, the student may be eligible to write the Inter-provincial exam for either Construction or Industrial Electrician.